influxdata/docs-v2/content/v2.0/write-data/use-telegraf/manual-config.md

 _See [Telegraf plugins](/v2.0/reference/telegraf-plugins/) for a complete list of available plugins._

+### Manually add Telegraf plugins

+To manually add any of the available Telegraf plugins [Telegraf plugins](/v2.0/reference/telegraf-plugins/), follow the steps below.

-Find the plugin you want to enable (plugins list) Visit the plugin page on GH
+1. Find the plugin you want to enable from the complete list of available [Telegraf plugins](/v2.0/reference/telegraf-plugins/).
+2. Click **View** to the right of the plugin name to open the plugin page on GitHub.
+3.
 Copy and paste the example config into your telegraf.conf Restart Telegraf

-## Enable and configure the InfluxDB v2 output plugin
+### Enable and configure the InfluxDB v2 output plugin

 To send data to an InfluxDB v2.0 instance, enable in the [`influxdb_v2` output plugin](https://github.com/influxdata/telegraf/blob/master/plugins/outputs/influxdb_v2/README.md)